AlgusDark/miniflux.koplugin/settings/README.md

 - Default value management
 - Direct LuaSettings persistence

-### `ui/settings_dialogs.lua` - UI Components
+### `ui/` - UI Integration Documentation
-- Server settings dialog
-- Limit configuration dialog
-- Connection testing
-- Dynamic menu generation for sort options
-- Integration with the simplified settings API
+- Documents the consolidation of settings dialogs into the menu system
+- No longer contains actual UI code (moved to `menu/menu_manager.lua`)
+- Settings UI now integrated directly with menu building for better cohesion

 ## Benefits of This Architecture